dilasgoi/ebw/README.md

 This project is a simple command-line wrapper for the [EasyBuild](https://easybuild.io/) framework that facilitates software building and installation in HPC environments.
 It enables homogeneous reproducible installations defined through JSON files and options for dry runs, common installations, GPU-specific installations, and defining CUDA compute capabilities.

 It follows a similar approach as the one described in the [EasyBuild documentation about Easystacks](https://docs.easybuild.io/easystack-files/), but offers simplicity and more flexible customization options.
-A combination of Easystacks and EasyBuild Hooks should, in any case, be a more general native approach.
+However, utilizing both easystacks and hooks should generally provide a more authentic solution.

 ## Table of Contents
 - [Usage](#usage)